New Policy Library

 b) stop any actions commenced under this policy.

-How serious is the alleged behaviour and does it also potentially constitute a criminal offence and/or an ongoing risk to members of the University community?
+i.
+How serious is the alleged behaviour and does it also potentially constitute an ongoing risk to members of the University community?

-Is the student enrolled at undergraduate, graduate or research higher degree level and how long have they been a student of the University?
+i.
+Is the student enrolled at undergraduate, graduate or research higher degree level and how long have they been a student at the University?

-This question can only be asked after the committee has agreed that student general misconduct has occurred and it is deciding on an appropriate penalty, in line with section 5.22(k).
+i.
+This question can only be asked after the committee has agreed that student general misconduct has occurred and it is deciding on an appropriate penalty, in accordance with section 5.33.

 Discipline Committee Outcomes

-5.27.
+5.33.
 Where the committee upholds an allegation of student general misconduct, it may impose a penalty on the student or make a recommendation to the Vice-Chancellor in accordance with Part 6 of the Vice-Chancellor Regulation.
-The committee hearing the matter may also consider any relevant appropriate penalty guidelines published by the Principal Adviser, Student Conduct.
+T

-5.28.
-Within 3 University business days of the decision in respect of the allegation of student general misconduct:
+5.34.
+Within three University business days of the Committee making a decision in respect of the allegation of student general misconduct:

 a) the student must be provided with: